An Alaska Inside Passage cruise is on a lot of people’s bucket lists. It’s also one of those places that will leave you speechless.

 Ports of Call on an Alaska Inside Passage Sailing

 Most seven-night Alaska Inside Passage cruises stop at three of the mentioned ports.
-Longer cruises and special itineraries will visit more ports and smaller, more remote destinations.
+Longer cruises and special itineraries will visit more ports and smaller, remote destinations.

 Ketchikan: The southernmost port in Alaska, Ketchikan is home to the historical Creek Street, countless Totem Poles, and scenic flightseeing in Misty Fjords National Park.
 It’s also the salmon capital of the world.

 Skagway: Alaska’s most famous Gold Rush town, visitors here can ride the famous White Pass and Yukon Route railway to White Pass Summit or go for a hike along the Skagway Skilloot Trail.